-Classic Goulash made in ONE POT with ground beef, bell pepper, onions, and elbow macaroni in a seasoned tomato sauce, ready in under 45 minutes!
+Classic Goulash with ground beef, bell pepper, onions, and macaroni simmered in a seasoned tomato sauce, is ready in 45 minutes in one pot!

-Classic Goulash is one of my favorite old fashioned recipes, made with ground beef, onion, bell pepper, and macaroni in a seasoned tomato sauce with diced tomatoes.
+Classic Goulash is one of my favorite old fashioned recipes.
+It’s made with ground beef, onion, bell pepper, and macaroni noodles in a seasoned tomato sauce with diced tomatoes.
 It’s perfect for busy weeknight dinners because all it takes is one pot and less than 45 minutes!

 You can also add more flavor to this dish with spices like paprika, or vegetables like mushrooms or spinach.
-This is also a great recipe to make if you have leftover marinara sauce, and it’s always crowd-pleasing, which is why I love making it for put-lucks!
+This is also a great recipe to make if you have leftover Marinara Sauce.
+Goulash is always crowd-pleasing, which makes it a terrific option for potlucks!

 American goulash is a traditional mid-west dish to serve for dinner or take to a potluck.
 It’s made with really easy and available ingredients like pasta, ground beef, tomato sauce, and onion.
 You can also add some minced garlic or paprika to your American goulash, even though paprika is not traditionally used in this version.